 The best way to mitigate against environmental risk is to be a smart buyer and educate yourself about the geographical aspects and anticipate risks according to the past track record of natural disasters in that specific area.
 However, these risks can be avoided only to a certain extent as they are unpredictable, hence it is also important that you have adequate property insurance that covers against losses caused by natural factors.

-Periodically Monitor Your Property to Control Property Risk
+Periodically Monitor Your Property for potential Property Management Risks

 Environmental conditions aren’t the only cause of property loss.
 Harm to your property can also be caused by others.
 Trespassers in a vacant property, stolen construction equipment, risk of someone breaking in, tenants trashing their place on the way out, or unintended losses from on-site construction are all threats that investors face.

 You can hire experienced property managers to control your risk by monitoring your properties regularly and catering to repairs on time.
 In addition to this under these circumstances, transfer of risk is one option.Therefore, buying adequate property insurance that protects your position and assets in cases where the property is damaged by tenants, trespassers or builders, etc.

 Conduct A Thorough Research to Gauge Replacement Cost Risk

 As the market’s appetite for space pushes lease rates higher in older properties, it’ll only be a matter of time before those lease rates justify new development, raising supply risk.
 What if a better facility with equivalent rentals emerges, rendering your investment property obsolete?
 Rents may not be able to be raised, and occupancy rates may be low.